Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Introduction

-A key contribution of this work is the systematic analysis of entanglement-based strategic advantages in adversarial team-based decision-making.
-Prior studies have explored quantum strategies in isolated two-player games, such as the Prisoner's Dilemma and the Battle of the Sexes \cite{Eisert1999, Flitney2002}, but the impact of multi-agent entanglement in sabotage scenarios remains largely unexplored.
-Bugu et al. \cite{Bugu2020} demonstrated that quantum mechanical resources can surpass classical limitations in adversarial settings through pseudo-telepathy-based quantum games, highlighting the strategic advantages of entanglement in competitive scenarios. ${\text{Building on this, t}}$his paper investigates different entanglement structures, comparing their effectiveness in both offense and defense.
-Our comparisons are structured to ensure fair evaluation, pitting two-player classical teams against two-qubit Bell-state teams, and three-player classical teams against three-qubit W-state teams. ${\text{Our simulations consistently demonstrate}}$ that W-state entanglement significantly enhances sabotage effectiveness and defensive coordination, outperforming its size-equivalent classical and Bell-based strategies.
-W-states have been extensively studied in various quantum information tasks, including quantum networking, quantum teleportation, and multi-party quantum communication \cite{Ozdemir2011, Bugu2013A, Ozaydin2014A}. ${\text{These results}}$ contribute to a broader understanding of how quantum correlations influence adversarial decision-making.
+A key contribution of this work is a systematic analysis of entanglement-based coordination signatures in adversarial team-based decision-making.
+Prior studies have explored quantum strategies in two-player games such as the Prisoner's Dilemma and the Battle of the Sexes \cite{eisert1999quantum, Flitney2002}, but the role of multipartite entanglement in sabotage-only scoring with hidden exogenous defense has been less explored.
+Bugu et al. \cite{Bugu2020} showed that quantum resources can generate nonclassical coordination in adversarial settings through pseudo-telepathy games.
+Building on this perspective, we compare different entanglement structures (Bell and W) through their induced joint-action distributions under sabotage-only scoring with an exogenously assigned, hidden defense state.
+Our comparisons are structured to ensure fair evaluation: two-player classical teams against two-qubit Bell-state teams, and three-player classical teams against three-qubit W-state teams.
+Across these matched comparisons, W-state entanglement produces a distinct multipartite correlation structure that reshapes the finite-run outcome distribution relative to independent classical sampling.
+W-states have also been studied in quantum networking and multi-party quantum communication contexts \cite{Ozdemir2011, Bugu2013A, Ozaydin2014A}, motivating their use as a coordination resource in noisy multi-agent settings.

-Although other multipartite states such as GHZ and Dicke states provide highly entangled configurations, they are notably fragile to qubit loss and decoherence \cite{nielsen2010quantum}.
-In contrast, W-states retain partial entanglement even when one qubit is lost, making them ideal candidates for modeling distributed decision-making and defense-oriented strategies in noisy environments.
-This robustness has also been discussed in recent studies of entanglement-assisted coordination and communication \cite{zhu2024robustness}, providing additional motivation for focusing on W-states in this work.
+Although other multipartite states such as GHZ and Dicke states provide highly entangled configurations, they can be fragile to qubit loss and decoherence \cite{nielsen2010quantum}.
+In contrast, W-states retain partial entanglement even when one qubit is lost, making them natural candidates for modeling distributed decision-making under noise.
+This robustness has been discussed in studies of multipartite entanglement under mixing and decoherence \cite{zhu2024robustness}, further motivating our focus on W-states.